-Several of the proposed changes to the Ontario Disability Support Program have been put on hold.
-The main update is related to the implementation of a one-time 1.5% increase in ODSP rates in September 2018.
+While several proposed changes to the Ontario Disability Support Program have been put on hold, ODSP benefits increased by 5% in September 2022.

-ODSP recipients who do not receive the CERB may be eligible for an extra $100 monthly payment (single) or $200 (for a family) until July 2020.
+Some ODSP recipients who did not receive the CERB were eligible for an extra $100 monthly payment (single) or $200 (for a family) in 2020.

 To inquire about this extra payment, call 1-888-444-2412 or email [email protected].

-ODSP recipients who receive CERB payments will have the first $200 exempt and a 50% clawback rate for each additional dollar.
+ODSP recipients who received CERB payments had the first $200 exempt from clawback and a 50% clawback rate for each additional dollar.

-ODSP recipients who receive the monthly Canada Emergency Student Benefit (CESB) have the first $200 exempt and see a 50% clawback of benefits for amounts exceeding $200.
+ODSP recipients who received the monthly Canada Emergency Student Benefit (CESB) had the first $200 exempt and see a 50% clawback of benefits for amounts exceeding $200.

-If you are interested in when Ontario Works payments are made, here they are.
-Ontario Works payment dates are made available on the last business day of the previous month:
+If you are interested in when Ontario Works payments are made, they are shown in the table below.
+Ontario Works payment dates in 2023 are made available on the last business day of the previous month:

 Have questions about the ODSP?
 Leave them in the comments.